You are here

 In 1812 cloth manufacturing at Monticello was expanded and mechanized.
-In September 1811, Jefferson hired William Maclure to build spinning and weaving equipment and to train his slaves in its use.
+In September 1811, Thomas Jefferson hired William McClure to build spinning and weaving equipment and to train his slaves in its use.
 Work in the new mechanized "factory," which was across the Rivanna River from Monticello on the Lego farm, began in 1812 upon the arrival of a twelve-spindle spinning machine Jefferson had purchased from Oliver Barrett of Troy, New York.
 Jefferson had "thought it a duty to my neighbors to take on myself the risk of disappointment" in finding a spinning machine suitable for plantation manufacture.1

 After numerous experiments, Jefferson eventually settled on the spinning jenny patented by James Hargreaves in 1770.
-He instructed Maclure to build jennies (of twenty-four spindles each) along with two looms fitted with James Kay's 1733 invention, a fly shuttle.
+He instructed McClure to build jennies (of twenty-four spindles each) along with two looms fitted with James Kay's 1733 invention, a fly shuttle.
 A hand-operated machine for carding cotton was soon added, despite the presence of a water-operated woolcarding mill nearby.

 Jefferson's annual goal was 1,200 yards of cloth woven from purchased cotton and from wool and hemp produced on his farms.
 He never sought to make fine cloth; his only ambition was coarse cloth for summer and winter allotments for the 130 slaves on the Monticello plantation.

-After William Maclure's departure in 1814, Jefferson's "small spinning and weaving establishment" was moved to Monticello and was carried on by his slaves.
+After William McClure's departure in 1814, Jefferson's "small spinning and weaving establishment" was moved to Monticello and was carried on by his slaves.
 Dolly and Mary were the weavers, several other women and young girls were spinners, and young boys did the carding.
 As Jefferson said, "[We are] able to clothe our own people by the labor of a few of the least useful of them."2 The daily tasks of the Monticello textile workers varied with the season and the tools that they used.
 Charts in Jefferson's farm book show a spinner's task varying from six ounces of cotton in a nine-hour day in January to nine and one-third ounces in a fourteen-hour day in June.3 After the introduction of spinning jennies, the task increased to two ounces per spindle.

 - Monticello Research Department, 5/90